-Gov. Kim Reynolds spoke to the press about mask mandates in school.
+Gov. Kim Reynolds spoke to the press earlier this year about mask mandates in school.
 (Photo by Katie Akin / Iowa Capital Dispatch)

 Just days before Iowa students return to the classrooms, Gov. Kim Reynolds is standing firm against school mask mandates.